Australia, U.S. announce refugee resettlement deal

-SYDNEY Australia has reached a resettlement deal with the United States for refugees being held in Papua New Guinea and Nauru after attempting to reach Australia by boat, Prime Minister Malcolm Turnbull said on Sunday.
+SYDNEY (Reuters) - Australia has reached a resettlement deal with the United States for refugees being held in Papua New Guinea and Nauru after attempting to reach Australia by boat, Prime Minister Malcolm Turnbull said on Sunday.

 Under Australia's tough border security laws, asylum seekers intercepted trying to reach the country by boat are sent for processing at detention camps on Papua New Guinea's Manus island and the tiny South Pacific island nation of Nauru.

-Some 1,200 people are currently held in the camps, many of whom have been held for more than three years.
+Some 1,200 people are in detention, with many held for more than three years.
+The United Nations and human rights groups have criticized the detentions.

-“I can now confirm that the Government has reached a further third country resettlement arrangement for refugees presently in the regional processing centres.
+“I can now confirm that the government has reached a further third country resettlement arrangement for refugees presently in the regional processing centers.
 The agreement is with the United States,” Turnbull told a press conference in Canberra.

-The agreement, to be administered with the UN High Commission on Refugees, is available only to those currently in the processing centres and will not be repeated.
+U.S. President-elect Donald Trump has threatened to ban Muslims from entering the United States and championed anti-immigration policies, raising uncertainty about the resettlement deal.
+Many of the detainees come for Afghanistan and Iraq.

-Turnbull would not say exactly how many refugees would be resettled in the United States, but said women, children and families would be prioritized.
+Amnesty International said it was extremely concerned about the lack of information around the timeline and the number of refugees to be processed.
+No timeline was given for the process.

 Abdul Aziz, 24, who has spent more than three years on Manus Island after fleeing his home in Sudan in 2013, was very happy.